hephaisto/simpletui/README.md

 This library is intended to be used for small configuration tools, that can show the user various choices instead of requiring editing of config files or specifying the correct command-line parameters.
 It is not intendet to create complex user-interfaces.
 Instead, it is more like an ugly library-version of the dialog utility for shell scripts.

+This code is released under the MIT license.

 dependencies
 ------------